LED Streetlight Conversion & Smart City Project

 Cobra Head Replacement

-Installation of the cobra head lights -- the lights attached to wooden utility poles -- is about 90% complete.
-99% of these fixtures should installed by the end of May.
+Installation of the cobra head lights -- the lights attached to wooden utility poles -- is largely complete.
 Crews are reconciling the inventory provided by CMP with what exists in the field and making adjustments as necessary.
 If you see an old style light that appears to have been forgotten please let us know.
 We will determine whether it belongs to the City or to a private owner.

 If you have further questions please contact Troy Moon at firstname.lastname@example.org.

 LED lights consume a fraction of the electricity consumed by metal halide or high pressure sodium lights to produce an equivalent amount light.
 For example, this project will replace 75 watt metal halide bulbs with 30 watt LEDs.
 Doing so will reduce the City’s electricity consumption for street lighting by 2.7 million kWh per year!
 According to the EPA’s greenhouse gas calculator this offsets the burning of more than 4,600 barrels of oil.

 Implementing this project offers significant financial benefits to the City.
 Before purchasing the lights we paid Central Maine Power a monthly lease fee for each fixture in addition to the cost of electricity.
 This added up to about $1.2 million annually.
 Purchasing the lights and switching to energy efficient LEDs will reduce this cost to about $150,000 per year -- a savings of over $1 million per year!
 Even though the City will now be required to maintain the lights we don't expect this to be a significant cost because LED lights have very long lives and extremely low failure rates.
 (Each new streetlight comes with a 10 year warranty from the manufacturer.)
 The lighting control system will also help make maintenance efficient by alerting our staff immediately if there are any problems.